Packaging Distributor Valuation

 What Packaging Distributor Businesses Actually Sell For

-Packaging distributors trade at 5x to 9x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization — the company's annual operating profit from packaging distribution and services.
+Packaging distributors trade at 3.0x to 5.5x SDE or 5.0x to 9.0x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization—the distributor's annual operating profit from product sales across standard packaging, custom solutions, and specialty products.

 Method